 Or a spoon.
 A very big spoon.

-Melt butter in a medium, heavy-bottomed saucepan over medium heat.
+- Melt butter in a medium, heavy-bottomed saucepan over medium heat.
 Add sugar and whisk until sugar melts and mixture begins to boil, about 5 minutes.
-Stir in milk, vanilla, and pecans until smooth.
+Stir in milk, vanilla, and nuts until smooth.
 Set aside.